WPEI LIMITED trading as level 20

 We are entitled to use your personal data in the ways set out in this Privacy Notice on the following bases:

-- the use of personal data in this way is necessary for the performance of a contract with you for provision of our services or to take steps at your request prior to entering into such a contract;
+- to perform our contractual obligations to provide you with services where we have entered into a contract with you, or to take steps at your request prior to entering into such a contract;

 - ensuring the quality of the services we provide to you;